xfq/vue-i18n-next/docs/guide/advanced/wc.md

 :new: 9.2+
 :::

-Vue 3.2 later, we can use the WebComponents as described in the [official documentation](https://v3.vuejs.org/guide/web-components.html).
+Vue 3.2 later, we can use the Web Components as described in the [official documentation](https://vuejs.org/guide/extras/web-components.html).

 This will support the use of Vue I18n in Web Components starting with Vue I18n v9.2.